 Currently, the largest national organic pork supply comes from CROPP (the Cooperative Regions of Organic Producer Pools) Cooperative.
 CROPP Cooperative is an added-value marketing cooperative comprised of 750 family farms in 22 states.
 All of the non-meat products are marketed under the well-known brand label Organic Valley and the meat products are marketed under the brand label Organic Prairie label.
 CROPP’s organic hog production standards allow the use of hoop buildings as long as the hogs have access to fresh air and sunlight.
 Organic hog production standards for CROPP follow at a minimum the National Organic Standards and also include production measures such as no tail docking and a minimum of 48 square feet for farrowing sows.
-For more information about CROPP Cooperative’s production standards, you can go to their Web site at or contact the CROPP Membership Services at 888-809-9297.
+For more information about CROPP Cooperative’s production standards, you can go to their website or contact the CROPP Membership Services at 888-809-9297.

 The CROPP standards are intended to be consistent with the requirements of the National Organic Program.
 However, because the regulations are not specific, certifiers will be more or less liberal in interpreting them.
 Because there can be changes to the rules and regulations, it is important for producers to keep in contact with their certifiers and stay current with any changes that will affect their organic certification.